InnocentBug/workflow-tutorial/README.md

 You can check the workflow file for this project at [`.github/workflows/test_python.yml`](.github/workflows/test_python.yml).

+### Jupyter Notebooks

+Python project may be accompanied by jupyter notebooks, usually we want to make sure that these notebooks do not break during the development of the project.
+So an automated test of the notebooks is a good idea.

+You can check the workflow file that automatically runs a jupyter notebooks here [`.github/workflows/test_jupyter.yml`](.github/workflows/test_jupyter.yml).

 ## Trunk

 We use [trunk.io](https://trunk.io) to manage formatting and software engineering.
 It is free for open-source projects; please refer to their website for more details.